TimCannady/FavoriteThings_v2/README.md

 * use the Imgur API or AWS/S3 for image hosting

-* oAuth
+* OAuth

 ## Demo
-Heroko link TBD
+Heroku link TBD
 <!--
 Feel free to create a new account, including a photo URL.